yammer/tenacity/README.md

         <dependency>
             <groupId>com.yammer.tenacity</groupId>
             <artifactId>tenacity-core</artifactId>
-            <version>0.1.12</version>
+            <version>0.1.13</version>
         </dependency>

 2. Enumerate your dependencies.
 These will eventually be used as global identifiers in dashboards.
-We have found that it works best when you include the service and the external dependency at a minimum.
+We have found that it works best for us when you include the service and the external dependency at a minimum.
 Here is an example of `completie`'s dependencies.
 Note we also shave down some characters to save on space, again for UI purposes.
 In addition, you'll need to have an implementation of a `TenacityPropertyKeyFactory` which you can see an example of below.